httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 using SHA algorithms for a range of encodings.
 Note that these are formatted as base64.
 This function could be adapted to other algorithms and should take into account their specific formatting rules.

-While the JSON objects in the examples are consistently formatted using the compact notation (no indentation) for single-key entries and 2-space indentation for multi-key entries, `Digest` is media-type agnostic and does not provide canonicalization algorithms for specific formats.

 ~~~
 import base64, json, hashlib, brotli, logging